decenomy/PNY/doc/README.md

-Peony Client
+PNY Core
 =====================

 Setup
 ---------------------
-[Peony Client](http://peony.org/wallet) is the original peony client and it builds the backbone of the network.
-However, it downloads and stores the entire history of peony transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[PNY Core](http://pny.org/wallet) is the original PNY client and it builds the backbone of the network.
+However, it downloads and stores the entire history of PNY transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run peony on your native platform.
+The following are some helpful notes on how to run PNY on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/peony-qt (GUI, 32-bit) or bin/32/peonyd (headless, 32-bit)
+- bin/32/pny-qt (GUI, 32-bit) or bin/32/pnyd (headless, 32-bit)
-- bin/64/peony-qt (GUI, 64-bit) or bin/64/peonyd (headless, 64-bit)
+- bin/64/pny-qt (GUI, 64-bit) or bin/64/pnyd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run peony-qt.exe.
+Unpack the files into a directory, and then run pny-qt.exe.

 ### OSX

-Drag peony-Qt to your applications folder, and then run peony-Qt.
+Drag PNY-Qt to your applications folder, and then run PNY-Qt.

 ### Need Help?

-* See the documentation at the [peony Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [PNY Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [peony Forum](http://forum.peony.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [PNY Forum](http://forum.pny.org/).
+* Join our Discord server [Discord Server](https://discord.pny.org)
-* Join one of our Slack groups [peony Slack Groups](https://peony.org/slack-logins/).
+* Join one of our Slack groups [PNY Slack Groups](https://pny.org/slack-logins/) (Main community is replaced by Discord).

 Building
 ---------------------
-The following are developer notes on how to build peony on your native platform.
+The following are developer notes on how to build PNY on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)